cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 where $k_h$ and $k_n$ are height and normal scaling factors, respectively, and $h$ is a function that returns the value of the texture map at the passed in coordinates.

-where $t$ and $n$ are the given tangent and normal vectors, and $b$ is the bitangent vector calculated with $b = n \times t$.
 Finally, we can apply the TBN matrix to the local space normal $n_o = (-dU, -dV, 1)$ to get $n_d$.
 This result is like calculating the normal vector to the object had its surface been displaced by the texture map height location.
 Importantly, though, the surface is not displaced in bump mapping, and the object maintains its original geometry.
 We reuse our code from <code class="language-plaintext highlighter-rouge">Phong.frag</code> as our shading calculations, replacing our <code class="language-plaintext highlighter-rouge">normal</code> vector with our calculated $$n_d$$.

 Below are screenshots of running <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/sphere.json</code> with bump mapping, setting the normal to 100 and height to 0.061.
 We use <code class="language-plaintext highlighter-rouge">texture3.png</code>.